luojun6/computer_systems/cmu_computer_systems.md

 #### 9.1.13 Logical Disk Blocks

 - **Modern disks present a simpler abstract view of the complex sector geometry:**
-  - The set of available sectors is modeled as a sequence of b-sized <span style="color:red">logical blocks</span> (0, 1, 2, ...)
+  - The set of available sectors is modeled as a sequence of b-sized <span style="color:DarkRed">logical blocks</span> (0, 1, 2, ...)
 - **Mapping between logical blocks and actual (physical) sectors**

   - Maintained by hardware/firmware device called disk controller.